jessejputnam/cv-project/README.md

 # CV Generator

-An editable form to create professional looking CV or resume.
+An editable form that generates a professional looking CV or resume.
 Users are able to input personal information, experience, and education.
 Once entered, data is automatically formatted into CV form.

 ## Table of contents